 A physician referral is required for nutritional counseling.
 Services are covered by most insurance plans.
 Patients should check with their plan for details regarding coverage for their specific condition.

-Patients undergoing radiation and/or chemotherapy at Bethke Cancer Center can meet with a dietitian to help optimize their nutritional status.
+Patients undergoing radiation and/or chemotherapy at The Mass General Cancer Center at Emerson Hospital – Bethke can meet with a dietitian to help optimize their nutritional status.
 The dietitian also assists patients with dietary strategies to minimize side effects that may occur during cancer therapy.